Do you need to obtain copyright permission?

 The information presented here is intended for informational purposes and should not be construed as legal advice.
 If you have specific legal questions pertaining to the University of Michigan, please contact the Office of the General Counsel.

-Fair use allows limited use of copyrighted material without permission from the copyright holder for purposes such as criticism, parody, news reporting, research and scholarship, and teaching.
-While many educational uses may be fair, you need to evaluate your use each time you are reproducing copyrighted material — to show in your class, to hand out copies, to include in your writing, or to post on CTools.
+Fair use, codified at 17 USC § 107, allows limited use of copyrighted material without permission from the copyright holder for purposes such as criticism, parody, news reporting, research and scholarship, and teaching.
+While many educational uses may be fair, you need to evaluate your use each time you are reproducing copyrighted material — to show in your class, to hand out copies, to include in your writing, or to post on Canvas.

 There are four factors to consider when determining whether your use is a fair one.
-You must consider all the factors below, even though all the factors do not have to be in favor of a use to make it a fair one.
+You must consider all the factors below, even though not all the factors have to be in favor of a use to make it a fair one.

 The four fair use factors are as follows:

-You have to apply the four factors to each use situation.
+You have to apply the four factors to each fact situation.
 Just because your use is for non-profit educational purposes does not automatically give you permission to copy and distribute other people's work.
+While many educational uses may be fair, you need to evaluate your use each time you are reproducing copyrighted material — to show in your class, to hand out copies, to include in your writing, or to post on Canvas.